 In answer to your last question, until my book was published in late 2009 I was the only person creating peer conferences, so it’s a little early to expect many examples of established pure Conferences That Work format peer conferences “as a commercial business”.
 In addition, many of the peer conferences now being held are not designed to be commercial meetings-for-profit ventures.
 Rather, they are seen as effective ways to bring a professional or vocational community together, with fees and budget set to cover costs and make a modest profit.

 What people have started to do is to use the Conferences That Work format in conjunction with traditional general sessions to create what I called in the book a hybrid event (unfortunately of course, since publishing, “hybrid” has come to mean an event that has face-to-face and online components).
 The marketing of these events often plays up the big names invited, but the formats themselves contain significant peer conference elements.
-Three examples are FinCon: A peer conference for the financial blogging community, the Swiss Caux Conferences, and the Renaissance Weekend.
+Three examples are FinCon: A peer conference for the financial blogging community, the Swiss Caux Conferences, and the Renaissance Weekends.

 Karl, I hope this is useful.
 I’d love to hear more about your potential conference, and if there’s anything I can do to assist you, please let me know.